JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 # JavaScript Notes from Angela Yu Course + Jonas Course

+### Best Way to Plan a Project

+1. <strong>User Stories</strong> - will clearly describe the functionality of the application from the user's perspective.
+A common format could be `As a [type of user], I want [an action] so that [a benefit]`.
+I.e. "As a user, I want to log my workouts with location, distance, time, pace and steps/minute, so I can keep a log of all of my running".
+2. <strong>Features</strong> - User stories will allow us to think of the features.
+I.e. "Map where user clicks to add new workout".
+3. <strong>Flow chart</strong> - what we're going to build - should contain the features, how the different parts of the app react with each other and how the data will flow across the application.
+It's always a good idea to start with events - i.e. the page loading - "get current location coordinates --> render map on current location".
+This is only what the program should do, not how it does it.
+4. <strong>Architecture</strong> - how we are going to build it.
+5. <strong>Development</strong> - implementing the code.

 ### Problem Solving

 - Make sure you 100% understand the problem - ask the right questions.